 San Diegans Oppose City Funding New Chargers Stadium

-67 percent of San Diego County residents oppose the city of San Diego funding a new stadium even if it means the Chargers would move to Los Angeles
+63 percent of San Diego County residents oppose the City of San Diego funding a new Chargers stadium

 SAN DIEGO, August 26, 2014 – A study conducted by (W)right On Communications found that 63 percent of County residents would oppose the City of San Diego funding construction of a new stadium for the Chargers.
 Of those who oppose, 67 percent said that they do not support public funding of a new stadium even if that means the Chargers would move to Los Angeles.
 The results were nearly the same at the City level: 59 percent of City of San Diego residents opposing, and of those, 63 percent said they would not support it even if it means the Chargers would leave town.